-The Group continued with the goal of powering business results through technology driven integrated HRD solutions in a focused way.
-Tertiary Education was the growth driver for the Group.
+During the year 2016, the Group continued with its focus on technology related services, human resources training and consulting and education.
 The growth of Cyberjaya University College of Medical Sciences (“CUCMS”) is reflected by its quality education, high quality academics and corporate governance.

-The Group continued to gain ISO 9001:2008 Quality Management System (QMS) with SIRIM to ensure quality processes and systems.
-CUCMS attained the ISO 9001:2008 QMS status with SIRIM besides the SETARA Ties 5 (Excellent), the highest rating and D-SETARA (Discipline – Based Rating System) rating of 4.
-The system measures the quality of teaching and learning.
-The Group will continue to ensure adequate emphasis and resources to enhance the systems of risk management, quality management and internal controls.
-Various implementations of internal control systems had taken during the recent past years, to ensure the risk factor in the day to day operations are well managed in guiding us to achieve our goals.
-The Board has also adopted various recommendations of the revised Malaysia Code of Corporate Governance 2012.
+The Group will continue to ensure adequate emphasis and resources are allocated to enhance the systems of risk management, quality management and internal controls.
+Various implementations of internal control systems were made during the recent past years, to ensure the risk factors in the day-to-day operations are well managed in guiding us to achieve our goals.
+The Board has also continued to further strengthen its corporate governance framework in line with recommendations of the revised Malaysia Code of Corporate Governance 2012.

 On behalf of the Board, I would like to thank: